Last updated 2018-05-01.

 Bang Skills Cost Double Instead of Triple

 Learning to play GURPS is dead simple if someone else makes your character: Roll 3d6 under the target number on your character sheet.
 That’s oversimplified a bit, but you really can learn everything you need to play the game on one sheet of paper, like on my own GURPS Extra-Lite.

-But making a character is another story and best done with the help of someone experienced (the sheer number of options can be overwhelming, so I encourage GMs to come up a list of what they will or won’t allow in that campaign) – especially when it’s time to buy skills.
+But making a character is another story, and best done with the help of someone experienced (the sheer number of options can be overwhelming, so I encourage GMs to come up a list of what they will or won’t allow in each campaign) – especially when it’s time to buy skills.
 That remains the most difficult thing to explain to new players, but is easy once it finally clicks.

 One way to make it even easier is with “Bang Skills” (“Wildcard Skills” sidebar on B175).
 Bang Skills cover vast numbers of skills with one super skill, and are very expensive as a result: Very Hard x 3.

 As an example, the Professor on Gilligan’s Island would have Science! as his main skill.
 It would cost him 24 CP to get it equal to his IQ, and then 12 more per level after that.
 As a 150-point character, that’s asking a lot.
 Since I want to encourage my players to take Bang Skills, I only charge them double the VH cost instead of triple even though our games usually start at 200-250 points.

 Costs FP/ER is -10% Per Level, Capped at -40%